Debra Wilson: Theater

 Wilson performed off-Broadway with the improvisational comedy troupe Noo Yawk Tawk directed by Richmond Shepard at The Village Gate Theater (1988–1991).

 Video games

 Wilson has voiced many video game characters, such as her role as Grace Walker in Wolfenstein II: The New Colossus and her role as Cere Junda in Star Wars Jedi: Fallen Order and its sequel Star Wars Jedi: Survivor.
 She also appeared in Call of Duty: Modern Warfare as General Lyons.
 Her other video game voice work includes The Outer Worlds, Gears 5, Wolfenstein: Youngblood, Rage 2, Days Gone, Fallout: New Vegas, Fallout 76, and Far Cry New Dawn.
 She is the voice of Draka in World of Warcraft: Shadowlands.
 She is the voice of Savathûn in Destiny 2 and the Harbinger in Halo Infinite.
-She also plays The Doctor in Death Stranding 2.
+She also plays The Doctor in Death Stranding 2 and Inquisitor Lödwyn in Avowed.
 More recently, she voiced Sifuu in Palia and The Houndmaster in Dead by Daylight.